naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 both of Butler's and Esposito's corporeal ontologies well as their affirmative biopolitics;
-because they allow a delimitation for this way precarious way of life and the relationships between *bíos*, culture and politics surrounding the question about the present time: up to which degree is the current time crossed through by precariousness and biopolitics?
+because they allow a delimitation for this way precarious way of life and the relationships between *bíos*, culture and politics surrounding the question about the present time:
+Up to which degree is the current time crossed through by precariousness and biopolitics?
 Or in other terms:
-in which degree is the present time understood in terms of Judith Butler's and Roberto Espósito's conceptual remapping?
+In which degree is the present time understood in terms of Judith Butler's and Roberto Espósito's conceptual remapping?

 And so, what guides the present inquiry is not an exegetic pursue around the work and thought of both